-Carlos Garza began his film scoring career in 1997, when he scored the feature film, Thirteen, with Cecil Hooker and Shep Williams.
+I began film scoring in 1997, when I scored the feature film, Thirteen, with Cecil Hooker and Shep Williams.
 On the strength of critical response at the 1998 Toronto International Film Festival, the film was invited to the 48th Berlin Film Festival, where it was awarded a jury prize.

-Intrigued by the musical possibilities in film scoring, he began accompanying classic silent films at the National Museum of Women in the Arts in Washington, DC.
-He usually performed behind the screen, which meant watching the film backwards in almost complete darkness!
-This turned out to be good practice for his next gig with the duo, Silent Orchestra.
-Together with Rich O’Meara, he created a new sound for classic silent films by directors, such as Fritz Lang, F.W.
+Intrigued by the possibilities, I began accompanying classic silent films at the National Museum of Women in the Arts in Washington, DC.
+I usually performed behind the screen, watching the film backwards in almost complete darkness.
+This turned out to be good practice for my next gig with Rich O’Meara as Silent Orchestra.
+Together with we created a new sound for classic silent films by directors, such as Fritz Lang, F.W.
 Murnau, Marcel L’Herbier, Charles Bryant, Nell Shipman and Ray Smallwood.

-Carlos Garza has performed rock, jazz, R&B, country, comedy and film music in the Washington area since 1979.
-As a founding member of The Young Professionals, he was an integral part of the legendary new wave scene at the 9:30 Club in the early 1980’s.
-In the late 80’s he led the alternative pop group Danse of Guilt to critical acclaim and numerous songwriting awards.
+I’ve played rock, jazz, R&B, country, comedy and film music in the Washington area since 1979.
+As a founding member of The Young Professionals, I was part of the legendary New Wave scene at the 9:30 Club in the early 1980’s.
+In the late 80’s I led the alternative pop group Danse of Guilt to critical acclaim and numerous songwriting awards.

-He has performed contemporary jazz with the Bruce Middle Group and appears on the 1990 release Far and Beyond.
-He performed, recorded with and co-wrote with Grammy award winning pop singer Margot Chapman (Starland Vocal Band).
-He performed original compositions and improvisations at weekly shows by the comedy troupe Gross National Product.
-His music has also appeared on their PBS broadcasts.
+I performed contemporary jazz with the Bruce Middle Group and played on the 1990 release Far and Beyond.
+In the early 90’s, I performed and co-wrote with Grammy award winning pop singer Margot Chapman (Starland Vocal Band).
+In the early 90’s I also performed original compositions and improvisations at weekly shows by the comedy troupe Gross National Product.